Kompkit/kompkit/docs/ARCHITECTURE.md

 KompKit is designed with cross-platform compatibility as the primary goal.
 Every utility function must:

-1. **Maintain API parity** across TypeScript and Kotlin implementations
+1. **Maintain API parity** across TypeScript, Kotlin, and Dart implementations
 2. **Provide identical behavior** regardless of platform
 3. **Use platform-native patterns** while maintaining consistency
 4. **Minimize dependencies** to reduce bundle size and complexity